obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses.md

 <!-- placeholder to force blank line after table --> <!-- endInclude -->

 {: .warning }
-The results of the above table are subject to change, as the `done` and `not done` filters have not yet been updated for the addition of the status types.
+The `group by status` results of the above table are subject to change.

 ## Standard Markdown task statuses